tomMoulard/blog/content/posts/2023-01-05-publish-in-aws-a-raspberryPi-shot.md

 # How to see and be seen

-The easiest way to forget the photos taken by the Raspberry and of course to take the photos on raspberry then publish them on this one directly with a Web server.
+The easiest way to publish the photos taken by the Raspberry and of course to take the photos on raspberry then publish them on this one directly with a Web server.

 Why it is still necessary here our system in my case the reliability of my internet connection